 “Bark, The Herald Angels Sing” is a tree filled with various dog breed ornaments that are harmoniously resting on puffy white colds and surrounded by glass blown doggy treats and green ribbons.
 The tree is ringed by a multicolored silk shirt, white shag carpet and plush stuffed canine animals.
 Woof!
 Woof!
 I say.

 The Martha Stewart Living design “Flights of Fancy” (photo at the top of this feature) covers a 10 foot blue spruce tree with flocks of glittering birds and nests.
 A shimmering peacock adorns to the top, its golden tail cascading down the tree.
 Mere mortals tread carefully when trying to recreate this one.
-I have a feeling that team of elves worked very long and hard to meet Martha’s approval.
+I also have a feeling that team from painters dublin worked very long and hard to meet Martha’s approval.

 Taking a contemporary spin on holiday decorations “A Modern Holiday” and “Hand-made by the Day” offer crisp and clean decors that may from the outset seem minimalistic, but offer a refreshing break from the ornament filled trees.
 These two designs pair paintings with simple holiday pieces creating classic and manageable decors.